 - Financial problems

 - Drug, alcohol, and other substance misuse

-What Are Types of Family Therapy?
+What Are the Most Common Types of Family Therapy?

 Supportive Family Therapy is often used to help family members expression their feelings regarding a problem that is affecting the entire family.
 This type of family therapy provides a safe and open environment in which everyone can express who they feel.
 This is an opportunity for families to get together, and openly talk about the issues plaguing them, as well as an opportunity for the therapist to offer practical advice.

 Cognitive-Behavioral Therapy (CBT) techniques attempt to change the ways people think or behave in order to reduce or get rid of the problem.
 The therapist may assign each individual family member with homework tasks to complete or specific behavioral programs might be drawn up.